 The camera also has a wide-angle lens plus infrared technology for recording at night, and up to a 3 minute pre-event record, which can capture footage prior to activating the record button on the camera.
 For firefighters or special ops, the Oncall® Fire Helmet Camera can withstand higher temperatures as it’s body is made of an anodized aluminum and the lens is constructed of heat-resistant glass and can easily be mounted to any tactical helmet or pica tinny rail.

 Enterprise / Government:

 Server Licensing and Private Cloud Hosting

-Customized and integrated in own network, or fully managed by Oncall®.
+Customized and integrated in your own network, or fully managed by Oncall®.